kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## Why It Matters

-Humans interpret the world through many senses.
+Humans interpret the world through many senses
-Multimodal AI mirrors that — understanding context, emotion, and intent.
+Multimodal AI mirrors that — understanding context, emotion, and intent
 Example: reading text, seeing a picture, and linking both

 ![](images/sarah_as_greek_goddess.png)